suncoast-devs/handbook/meta/legacy/meta/lecture-notes-project/sample-lecture-notes.md

             <Article title="React is cool" content="Hell yeah it is" />
           </main>
         </div>
-      )
+      );
     }
   }

-  export default Articles
+  export default Articles;
   ```

   - Article.js

-    - `this.props.title` will render out each title property in Articles component ("Gavin can't spell Article", "What is wrong with Gavin", "Sending Gavin back to school", "React is cool" )
+    - `this.props.title` will render out each title property in Articles
+      component ("Gavin can't spell Article", "What is wrong with Gavin",
+      "Sending Gavin back to school", "React is cool" )
-    - `this.props.content` will render out each content property in Articles component as `this.props.title` did with title property
+    - `this.props.content` will render out each content property in Articles
+      component as `this.props.title` did with title property
     - You can create unlimited different articles using Article component

-    ```js
+    ```javascript
-    import React, { Component } from 'react'
+    import React, { Component } from "react";

     class Article extends Component {
       render() {
-        console.log(this.props)
+        console.log(this.props);

         return (
           <article className="intro-article">